Are you hoping to work with a professional ghostwriter, but are not sure how to find one? Or how to work with a ghost to produce a great book?

 Equally important, look for a ghostwriter who will challenge you to make your book even better—the one who is eager to improve your concept and can actually do so.
 That’s a top ghostwriter!

-For a nine-step approach to hiring a professional ghostwriter, see “How to Hire a Ghostwriter: 9 Key Steps.”
+For a nine-step approach to hiring a professional ghostwriter, see “How to Hire a Ghostwriter: 9 Key Steps.”9) Will a professional ghostwriter get me a literary agent?

+You can also contact agents on your own.
 To help you in your search for an agent, we’ve prepared a list of “100 Literary Agents to Contact.”

-Before contacting agents, you’ll need a query letter (or the equivalent) and a book proposal, both of which your ghostwriter can prepare for you.
+Before contacting agents, you’ll need a query letter (or the equivalent) and a book proposal, both of which your ghostwriter can prepare for you.10) Will a ghostwriter deal with the publisher for me?

 Perhaps.
 It depends on whether or not you need the ghostwriter to complete your manuscript.

-If, on the other hand, you sold your book to the publisher on the basis of a book proposal plus a completed manuscript, there may be no need for the ghostwriter anymore.
+If, on the other hand, you sold your book to the publisher on the basis of a book proposal plus a completed manuscript, there may be no further need for the ghostwriter.11) Is there a difference between a ghostwriter and an editor?

 A book coach can guide you through the process of conceptualizing and creating your manuscript on your own.